 So what’s a poor test maker to do?!
 How would you as a test maker–shackled to the limited set of the same concepts and question types you’re forced to test over and over–still make each LSAT unique?

 You (LSAC, that is) are not allowed to test an entirely new type of Logic Game.
 That would break the rules of standardization.
 So what do you do?
 You take a Basic Linear Game and, instead of laying it out flat and in a straight line, you wrap it around a table!
-You make a Circular Game, as students who took the February 2014 LSAT saw.
+You make a Circular Game.
 Recognize that consistency and it’s a piece of cake; fail to recognize it and…well, good luck.

-What inspired this particular discussion wasn’t the “uniqueness” of some recent Games sections, however, but rather a question that appeared in the second section of Logical Reasoning on the recently-released September 2014 LSAT.
-If you’ve got a copy, it’s question number 23 in that section; if you don’t have a copy and want to check it out you can purchase a hardcopy on Amazon.
+What inspired this particular discussion wasn’t the “uniqueness” of some Games sections, however, but rather a question that appeared in the second section of Logical Reasoning on the recently-released September 2014 LSAT.
+If you’ve got a copy, it’s question number 23 in that section.

 Now I’m going to take a bit of the mystery out of this by telling you up front that this question is a Strengthen-Principle question, a common enough question type where traditionally a specific scenario/argument is outlined in the stimulus and the five answer choice all present different principles (broad, non-specific rules with wide applicability and influence), one of which will apply to the situation in the stimulus and support the actions or conclusion therein.
 Basically three pieces: (1) specific scenario and (2) conclusion about it in the stimulus, and (3) generalized rule supporting that conclusion/action in the correct answer choice.
 It’s a classic “bottom up” relationship where the answers are evaluated based on their effects on the argument given above in the stimulus.